 Methodology: The research method was quasi-experimental with pretest-posttest design with two experimental groups.
 From the statistical population of students studying in gifted schools in Tehran, 40 people were randomly selected and randomly assigned to two groups.
 The research questionnaire included Achenbach (1994) internalization problems.
 Family therapies based on attachment and emotion was applied for ten sessions of the research groups.
 Research data were analyzed using repeated measures analysis of variance and SPSS software.
-Findings: The results of repeated measures analysis of variance showed that the post-test scores of anxiety disorder and behavior in the attachment-based family therapy group (P10.001).
-Couple comparison also showed that the effect of attachment-based family therapy program on anxiety disorder and behavior is stable (p < 0.01).
+Findings: The results of repeated measures analysis of variance showed that the post-test scores of anxiety disorder and behavior in the attachment-based family therapy group were significantly lower than the emotion-based family therapy group (P10.001).
+Couple comparison also showed that the effect of attachment-based family therapy program on anxiety disorder and behavior is stable (p <0.01).